Improved Constructions for Non-adaptive Threshold Group Testing: Strongly disjunct matrices from codes

 \section{Strongly disjunct matrices from codes}

+A well known coding-theoretic construction of combinatorial designs, and classical disjunct matrices is due to Kautz and Singleton~\cite{ref:KS64}, which was further refined in several subsequent works (such as \cite{ref:DMR00,ref:DMR00b}).

-In this appendix we describe a construction of strongly disjunct matrices (as in Definition~\ref{def:strongDisjunct}) which is a straightforward extension of the classical result of Kautz and Singleton~\cite{ref:KS64} for construction of combinatorial designs.
+In this section we describe a construction of strongly disjunct matrices (as in Definition~\ref{def:strongDisjunct}) which is a straightforward extension of the original construction of Kautz and Singleton.
 Construction~\ref{constr:strong} explains the idea, which is analyzed in Lemma~\ref{lem:ks} below.
 In this section we use standard tools from the theory of error-correcting codes.
 The interested reader is referred the standard texts in coding theory (e.g., the books by MacWilliams and Sloane \cite{ref:MS}, van~Lint \cite{ref:vanl}, and Roth \cite{ref:Roth}) for background.

 \begin{constr} {Extension of Kautz-Singleton's method \cite{ref:KS64}.}

 \begin{itemize} \item {\it Given: } An $(\tn, \tk, \td)_q$ error-correcting code$^{\arabic{footnote}}$ $\C \subseteq [q]^{\tn}$, and integer parameter $u > 0$.